School gun case sparks debate over safety and second chances

 He insists he never intended to hurt anyone at his school in Oak Park, a suburb that borders Chicago’s West Side.
 “Realistically, I didn’t need a gun at all.”

 And he never fired it.
-On May 3 — three weeks before a gunman massacred 19 children and two teachers in Uvalde, Texas — police arrested Robinson near the school's main entrance as he returned from lunch.
-He told the officers, who were acting on a tip, that he hadn't even taken the gun out of his backpack until they asked him to do so.
+On May 3 — three weeks before a gunman massacred 19 children and two teachers in Uvalde, Texas — police arrested Robinson near the school’s main entrance as he returned from lunch.
+He told the officers he hadn’t even taken the gun out of his backpack until they asked him to do so.

 Most gun incidents in and around campuses are more like Oak Park than Uvalde.
 They’re not planned large-scale shootings, or active-shooter situations.
 More often, they’re smaller altercations that escalate when someone has a gun at or near a school, a game or other event, according to the K-12 School Shooting Database, which tracks incidents from the last five decades.